ta4j/ta4j-wiki/Elliott-Wave-Quickstart.md

 ## 3) Run a live five-outlook snapshot

 Use the EW Snapshot Analysis workflow when you want a shareable, current macro-cycle report for a daily live instrument.
+This workflow is pending the ta4j repository change in [ta4j/ta4j#1544](https://github.com/ta4j/ta4j/pull/1544); until that PR lands, use the local command below.

 1. Open the ta4j repository's **Actions** tab.
 2. Select **EW Snapshot Analysis**.